gabriellabann/SE-SCC-Depression-clone/research-assessment.md

 Research project title: SE-SCC-Depression

-Submission date: 2/26
+Submission date: 3/11

-Submission number (1-4): 1
+Submission number (1-4): 2

 Project GitHub repository URL: https://github.com/gabriellabann/SE-SCC-Depression.git

 Filename of manuscript .qmd: SE-SCC-Depression.qmd

-Filename of knitted .pdf: experincing significant difficulties knitting to pdf, would appreciate support on this, will be coming to office hours
+Filename of knitted .pdf: SE-SCC-Depression.pdf

 ## AI Statement

 Describe whether and how you used AI/LLMs when completing this project:
 I used ChatGPT and Deepseek to help with writing code after parsing the class presentations/notes/provided readings, especially when it came to de-bugging.
+Substantially used when de-bugging to get the qmd to render as a pdf.

 Optionally (for engagement points) reflect on your use of AI:
-This was the first time I heavily engaged with AI tools.
-Prior to this class I'm not sure if I've ever used AI, for sure never for school work.
-This was an additional learning curve as it is yet another tool to learn.
-I was a bit frustrated by how much I had to use it since coding is very new to me, never having used R before this course.
-I wish we had been given more instruction on best practices with AI tools, and further tips on how to debug to lessen reliance on this tool.
+I felt that I had to rely heavily on AI, googling my error messages did not always prove to be helpful, AI would usally give a quicker more comprehensive (especially Deepseek more than ChatGPT) response as to what was wrong and how to fix it.
+Another classmate recommended Google's AI but I did not find it as comprehensive as Deepseek.

 ## Overall requirements